kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

   - `suffix` (`: "master"`) - is an `optional` field that is added as the suffix of the master StatefulSet name.
 Defaults to `master`.
   - `storage` is a `required` field that specifies how much storage to claim for each of the `master` nodes.
   - `resources` (`: "cpu: 500m, memory: 1Gi" `) - is an `optional` field that specifies how much computational resources to request or to limit for each of the `master` nodes.
   - `maxUnavailable` is an `optional` field that specifies the exact number of master nodes (ie. pods) that can be safely evicted before the pod disruption budget (PDB) kicks in.
-KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss occurs.

 - `topology.data`:
   - `replicas` (`: "1"`) - is an `optional` field to specify the number of nodes (ie. pods ) that act as the `data` nodes.
 Defaults to `1`.
   - `suffix` (`: "data"`) - is an `optional` field that is added as the suffix of the data StatefulSet name.
 Defaults to `data`.
   - `storage` is a `required` field that specifies how much storage to claim for each of the `data` nodes.
-  - `resources` (` cpu: 500m, memory: 1Gi `) - is an `optional` field that specifies how much computational resources to request or to limit for each of the `data` nodes.
+  - `resources` (` cpu: 500m, memory: 1Gi `) - is an `optional` field that specifies which amount of computational resources to request or to limit for each of the `data` nodes.
   - `maxUnavailable` is an `optional` field that specifies the exact number of data nodes (ie. pods) that can be safely evicted before the pod disruption budget (PDB) kicks in.
-KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss occurs.

 - `topology.ingest`:
   - `replicas` (`: "1"`) - is an `optional` field to specify the number of nodes (ie. pods ) that act as the `ingest` nodes.
 Defaults to `1`.
   - `suffix` (`: "ingest"`) - is an `optional` field that is added as the suffix of the data StatefulSet name.
 Defaults to `ingest`.
   - `storage` is a `required` field that specifies how much storage to claim for each of the `ingest` nodes.
-  - `resources` (` cpu: 500m, memory: 1Gi `) - is an `optional` field that specifies how much computational resources to request or to limit for each of the `data` nodes.
+  - `resources` (` cpu: 500m, memory: 1Gi `) - is an `optional` field that specifies which amount of computational resources to request or to limit for each of the `data` nodes.
   - `maxUnavailable` is an `optional` field that specifies the exact number of ingest nodes (ie. pods) that can be safely evicted before the pod disruption budget (PDB) kicks in.
-KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurs.

-> Note: Any two types of nodes can't have the same suffix.
+> Note: Any two types of nodes can't have the same `suffix`.

 If you specify `spec.topology` field then you **do not need** to specify the following fields in Elasticsearch CRD.